1fmusic/MTABenson_metis/README.md

 slide presentation
 visual and oral communication in group presentations organized project repository

 We are very excited to see what you will learn and do for Project Benson!

+### Workflow

+For data cleaning after turnstile data, including selection of top station based on foot traffic and incorporation of income, see selecting_stations_chris.ipynb

+For the construction of maps, see mapping_chris.ipynb